 Most effective Natural ways of removing Deep Acne Scars

 The internet is full of natural acne scar removal tips, which are usually not very effective for deep scars.
 I picked the most promising natural ways of deep acne scar removal.
-There are many who have tried these methods on themselves and love the results.
-It IS possible to remove deep acne scars naturally, though it takes some time and patience.
+There are many who have tried these methods on themselves and love the results, though it takes some time and patience.

 The below natural products and combinations are the most promising ones:

 - Spongilla (badyaga) powder with Hydrogen peroxide